 ‘“(Do you want to leave me too), do you?”
 Jesus asked the Twelve.
 68Simon Peter answered him, “Lord, to whom shall we go?
 You have the words of eternal life.
 69We have come to believe and to know that you are the Holy One of God.”
 70Then Jesus replied, “Have I not chosen you, the Twelve?
 Yet one of you is a devil!”
 71(He meant Judas, the son of Simon Iscariot, who, though one of the Twelve, was later to betray him.)’John 6:67-71, NIV

-Jesus here provokes the disciples to reaffirm their faith - which Peter does very strongly, saying he doesn't want to go anywhere; how can he go anywhere else because Jesus has the words of eternal life?
+Jesus here provokes people to (the disciples) to reaffirm their faith - which Peter does very strongly, saying he doesn't want to go anywhere; how can he go anywhere else because Jesus has the words of eternal life?
 Then he reminds them that the Twelve are chosen by him.
-That choice was represented - after a night of prayer (recorded in Mark 3 and Luke 6) when Jesus called a wide group of disciples to him and he picked out twelve and he said “I have chosen you” and the choice was, in Mark 3: 14:
+That choice was represented - after a night of prayer (recorded in Mark 3 and Luke chapter 6) when Jesus called a wide group of disciples to him and he picked out twelve and he said “I have chosen you” and the choice was, in Mark 3, verse 14:

 ‘He appointed twelve that they might be with him and that he might send them out to preach 15and to have authority to drive out demons,’Mark 3:14-15, NIV